-Opened in the fall of 2017, the Kathleen & Daniel Mezzalingua'56 Arts & Athletic Complex is home to our gymnasium, art classrooms, a digital art studio, and administrative offices including the Head of

-School's office, Business offices, and Admissions offices.
+Opened in the fall of 2017, the Kathleen & Daniel Mezzalingua'56 Arts & Athletic Complex is home to our gymnasium, art classrooms, a digital art studio, and administrative offices including the Head of School's office, Business offices, and Admissions offices.
 This 28,000 square feet structure doubled the size of our previous athletic space.

-Kreitzberg Family Alumni Lodge
+Kreitzberg Family Lodge

 The Lodge was purchased by the school in 1990.
-Renamed in honor of Fred Kreitzberg '53C in 1998, the Lodge now serves as Community Programs offices and a museum for the School's extensive archival collection.
-The space created provides a comfortable atmosphere where students learn about the Schools history, a Senior Snack is served every Friday, and alumni are always welcome to drop by for a visit.
+Renamed in honor of Fred Kreitzberg '53C in 1998, the Lodge now serves as Community Programs offices.